 Will Ninja’s growth last?
 It’s hard to say.
-His subscriber numbers have already begun to fall, and as popular as Fortnite is, it won’t be king forever.
+His subscriber numbers have already fallen, and as popular as Fortnite is, it won’t be king forever.
 All good things must come to end.
-But even then, Ninja is still pocketing a sizeable six-figure sum every month—and having a ton of fun doing it too.
+But even then, Ninja is still pocketing a sizeable sum every month—and having a ton of fun doing it too.

 Update March 6, 2019: Article updated to include most recent data about Ninja and his subscriber base.